nirmata/custom-scripts/validate-kyverno/README.md

 #### Prerequisites:
     - A Kubernetes Cluster with Kyverno installed.
-    - Kubectl access to the cluster
+    - Kubectl access to the cluster.
+    - A linux or Mac machine to execute the script.

 #### Usage:
 ```